 Since we were in no rush, it was extra fun to just relax and take in the scenery together.

 After we came home and looked at all of the photos from the day, I narrowed it down to a few that I thought could work.
 Then I consulted with Matt to see which ones he liked the most.
 He recommended that maybe we print them in black & white. <– GENIUS!!
 It’s like he’s married to a DIY blogger or something?!

 We narrowed it down to two photos we thought would work best and uploaded them to SnapBox’s website.
 We then chose the frame color and frame size on their website and confirmed our order (both frames cost us less than $100!). <– Use PROMO code DIYPLAY30FUN for 30% off your next purchase.

 Literally, four days later these gorgeous prints were framed and waiting on our doorstep when we came home from work!
 Such an easy process!!
 We took down the nautical-inspired coral frames & replaced them with these new prints.
 Not only do they feel more “fall”, but they were inexpensive too.
 AND possibly the biggest “win” of this entire project is that Matt LOVESSSS (and yes I mean LOVES!) the new look. #notalwaysthecase

 Maybe we’ll do this same thing for the winter, spring, and summer too… it definitely makes for a fun excuse to take a day trip together!
-For now though, I’m pretty excited with these prints & grateful that a part of our love story made its way to such a prominent part of our home.
+For now, though, I’m pretty excited about these prints & grateful that a part of our love story made its way to such a prominent part of our home.